-The Department of Communications offers a Bachelor of Arts in Communications with two concentrations: corporate communications and mass communications.
+The Department of Communications offers a Bachelor of Arts in Communications with two concentrations: public relations and mass communications.
 All communications students take core classes to develop key skills necessary in corporate environments and media newsrooms and production houses.
 From graphic design and public speaking, to writing for all types of media and learning theory that frames human communication, you’ll gain skill sets that will prepare you for success after graduation.
 As a senior you will produce a project for a client in the community to showcase your communications knowledge and skills.

 Each student compiles a portfolio of work samples from class assignments and professional work.
 The professional samples are culled from internships and membership in student media and organizations such as JayFirm, the student-run public relations organization.
 This portfolio is a valuable tool students use as they interview for communications jobs.